woz-u/DS-Student-Resources/DS102-Statistical-Programming-in-R/DS102-Syllabus.md

 1. Load R onto your PC
 2. Load R Studio onto your PC
 3. Explain the idiosyncrasies of R compared to other languages
-4. Create a script file to execute complex commands repeatedly
+4. Create a script file to execute repeated complex commands
 5. Access a data set
 6. Use R to manipulate data (filtering, coding, sorting, creating new variables)
 7. Use “If”, “For”, and “While”